 The Big 12 was full of unsung heroes in 2015.

-As players earned headlines and all-conference honors, other playmakers played a critical role in their teams' seasons.
+As some players earned headlines and all-conference honors, others too played a critical role in their team’s season.
 With the aim of recognizing those overshadowed contributors, we are going to take a better look at one unsung hero per Big 12 team over the next week.

-Best performances: Dineen recorded 16 solo tackles against West Virginia. ...
-He had 11 tackles (eight solo) and one sack against TCU. ...
-He had 11 tackles (seven solo) and one sack against Oklahoma State.
+Best performances: Moore had 17 tackles (16 solo) and two sacks against West Virginia. … He had 10 tackles (all solo) and one sack against Iowa State.